August 21, 2026

 From ".slnx" => ".sln" file

 To create a new ".slnx" solution file from a ".sln" file.
 Open a command window (cmd.exe).
-Within that window change to the folder containing your "{YourSolutionName}.sln" file.
-Type in the following line:
+Within that window change to the folder containing your "{YourSolutionName}.sln" file, you can do this with "cd <solution folder path>".
+Now, type in the following line:

 "dotnet sln {YourSolutionName}.sln migrate"